 Third, several legal mechanisms have been developed to ensure the safety of transactions related to the acquisition, transfer, and use of property.
-The restriction to the right of foreigners to own land in frontier zones is not an absolute prohibition since it can be allowed due to public necessity and subject to a Supreme Executive Order.
+The restriction to the right of foreigners to own land in frontier zones is not an absolute prohibition since it may be allowed due to public necessity and subject to a Supreme Decree.

-1. Private and Public Real Estate
+Private and Public Real Estate